Rose McGowan's Former Manager Takes Her Own Life And Her Family Blames Actress, Weinstein

 In an emotional statement, Messick’s family criticized McGowan and Weinstein for putting her in the middle.

-Messick’s family says she was especially devastated after Weinstein’s lawywers released a private email in which Messick said she’d remembered McGowan saying she had sex with Weinstein and later regretted it.
+Messick’s family says she was especially devastated after Weinstein’s lawyers released a private email in which Messick said she’d remembered McGowan, saying she had sex with Weinstein and later regretted it.

 “Jill was victimized by our new culture of unlimited information sharing and a willingness to accept statement as fact,” read the statement to THR.
 “The speed of disseminating information has carried mistruths about Jill as a person, which she was unable and unwilling to challenge.
 She became collateral damage in an already horrific story.”